What is Life Insurance?

 Looks like you’re really getting a hang of how insurance works.

 Riders attract higher premiums.
 But term insurance riders make sense if you consider the scenarios explained below.
 Their inclusion in a life insurance policy can help both you (the policyholder) and your family (the dependants).
-Here are some examples of riders available for term insurance:

 This term rider offers you an additional sum assured if something untoward happens to you due to an accident.
 But even if you don’t buy this rider, you will still be paid the basic sum assured.